-The Student Commissioning Project is the AGO’s most recent new music venture.
-Grants of $1000 will be awarded to four collaborative composer-and-organist pairs for the composition and performance of four new works for the organ.
-Each pair will submit a joint application describing a proposed work and its performance.
-There are no restrictions with regard to compositional style.
-All composers, and organists must be enrolled as full- or part-time students at an accredited U.S. college, university, or conservatory.
-Award: Four grants of $1000 will be awarded each year to four composer and organist pairs by the AGO Committee on New Music.
-Half of the prize will be awarded upon selection; the second half will be awarded after the premiere and two subsequent performances.
+The AGO Student Commissioning Project is the AGO’s most recent new music initiative.
+Each year, grants of $1,000 are awarded to four collaborative composer-and-organist pairs for the composition and performance of four new works for the organ.
+In the fall, as the academic year begins, a student pair submits a joint application describing a proposed work and its performance.
+There are no restrictions with regard to a work’s compositional style; however, all composers and organists must be enrolled as full- or part-time students at an accredited U.S. college, university, or conservatory.
+After the new work is approved by the AGO Committee on New Music, the organist must premiere the work and provide a video recording.
+2024 Project Guidelines.